sdaza/survey-methods/readme.md

 ## Course Description

 This course is an introduction to survey methodology.
-We will review how survey data are generated, their limitations, and how to perform adjustments and analysis to get the right estimates.
+We will review how survey data are generated, their limitations, and how to perform adjustments and analysis to get the correct estimates.
 The course examines the mode of interview, sampling concepts, and issues in instrumentation.
-Most of the course is spent reviewing research that describes the effect of survey design features on survey error, and applied techniques to create a sample and analyze survey data.
+Most of the course is spent reviewing research that describes the effect of survey design features on survey error and applied techniques to create a sample and analyze survey data.

 ## Objectives

 This course consists of lectures and activities in and out of the classroom.
-Upon successful completion of the course, you should be able to understand the potential and limits of survey methodology, and connect them with data science challenges and issues.
+Upon successful completion of the course, you should be able to understand the potential and limits of survey methodology and connect them with data science challenges and issues.

 ## Books

 Readings of the course combine book chapters and research papers.
 All the readings will be available through [Zotero](https://www.zotero.org/).
-You should ask to be part of the [course group here](https://www.zotero.org/groups/4707314/survey-methods) to access research papers and books.
-Please, create an account if you you don't have one.
+It would be best if you asked to be part of the [course group here](https://www.zotero.org/groups/4707314/survey-methods) to access research papers and books.
+Please, create an account if you don't have one.

 The key books of the course are: